-Associated with our comments on Question 1 regarding ASRAC, the CA IOUs believe that the stakeholder negotiation approach should be considered for other rulemakings where appropriate.
+Associated with our comments on Question 1 regarding ASRAC, SoCalGas believes that the stakeholder negotiation approach should be considered for other rulemakings where appropriate.
 The streamlined process of ASRAC reduces the regulatory costs for both stakeholders and DOE in the long-term.
-Additionally, ASRAC could be used to help address test procedures and standards that may need to be updated based on technological innovations outside of the scheduled review cycle to ensure the regulations are still relevant.
-Having a nimbler process to update regulations would be helpful for utility incentive programs, which are based on the test procedures and standard regulations developed by DOE.
+Having a nimbler process to update regulations also would be helpful for utility incentive programs, which are based on the test procedures and standard regulations developed by DOE, and which play a major role in accelerating adoption of new technologies and standards by the marketplace.

 Question 7: Are there rules of the Department that unnecessarily obstruct, delay, curtail, or otherwise impose significant costs on the siting, permitting, production, utilization, transmission, or delivery of energy resources?